CharlesAverill/kerastroke/README.md

 KeraStroke 2.0.0 marks when I really started putting work into the project.
 I've made an effort to comment more, clean my code up, and make the package easier to understand overall without sacrificing utility.

 # Stroke
-The goal of the Stroke callback is to re-initialize weights that have begun to contribute to overfitting.
+The goal of the Stroke callback is to re-initialize weights/biases that have begun to contribute to overfitting.

 Parameters of the callback are: